sematext/docs/docs/monitoring/containers.md

 ![](https://sematext.com/wp-content/uploads/2021/01/docker-container-alerts-min.gif)

 ## Container Events
-Events reflect changes in your infrastructure, from node restarts to container deployments, or changes in running containers.
-Events can track every Docker command. **Sematext Agent collects Events from the Docker Engine and Kubernetes API.** Whenever something goes wrong in your container stack, you can **correlate Logs or Metrics with the time of Docker events!**
+[Events](../events/) reflect changes in your infrastructure, from node restarts to container deployments, or changes in running containers.
+Events can track every Docker command.
+Sematext Agent collects Events from the Docker Engine and Kubernetes API.
+Whenever something goes wrong in your container stack, you can [correlate Logs or Metrics with the time of Docker events](../events/correlation/)

 Here's the list of Docker container events Sematext collects: